cfahrni/helm-basics-training/content/en/docs/06/06_environment.md

 * Due to the higher load in our production environment, we change the number of replicas to `3`
 * For production usage we also want to persist the data.
 To enable the database set `database.enabled` to `true`
 * Change the database user under `database.databaseuser` to `acend-prod`
-* As a best practice, never use the same password in different environemnts.
+* As a best practice, never use the same password in different environments.
 Change the password under `database.databasename`
 * Change the Ingress configuration to match the following path schema `mychart-production-<namespace>.{{% param labAppUrl %}}`